Martin Meyer (Liechtenstein politician): Life

 On 25 March 2005 he was appointed as a government councillor in the second Otmar Hasler cabinet. in this position his roles were the interior, healthcare, transport and communication.
-Following the 2009 Liechtenstein general election, he was appointed as Deputy Prime Minister of Liechtenstein on 25 March 2009, under the government of Klaus Tschütscher.
+Following the 2009 elections, he was appointed as Deputy Prime Minister of Liechtenstein on 25 March 2009, under the government of Klaus Tschütscher.
 Additionally, his roles were the economy, construction and transport.
-He was succeeded by Thomas Zwiefelhofer on 27 March 2013.
+Meyer did not seek re-election in the 2013 elections was succeeded by Thomas Zwiefelhofer on 27 March 2013.

 As of 2017, Meyer was the chairman of the management and member of the board of directors of ITW Ingenieurunternehmung AG in Balzers, and also at the Herbert Ospelt Institution.
 Since 2016, he has been the honorary consul of Germany in Liechtenstein.

-Meyer married Sabine Hasler (born 9 February 1971) on 12 September 2003 and they have four children together.
+Meyer married Sabine Hasler on 12 September 2003 and they have four children together.
 He lives in Gamprin.